 - Abram was not counted righteous because of obedience, but, on the contrary, obedience was proof that he was already counted righteous.
 This is the essence of the covenant and how it manifests itself in the life of faith.

 - Saving faith is trusting God will keep His promises and relying on His Word by obeying them.
-These deeds are not of the law, but faith, or, as James says, faith worked together with works, and by works, faith was made perfect.
+These deeds are not of the law but faith, or, as James says, faith worked together with works, and by works, faith was made perfect.

 Good deeds are not just signs but the manifestation of faith.
-We understand that Abraham is important to Christianity through his motivation to obey His command to offer Isaac as a sacrifice.
+We understand that Abraham is essential to Christianity through his motivation to obey His command to offer Isaac as a sacrifice.
 Thus, his faith in God was perfected through obedience.